Skip to content

 What is DNS, and why does it break Wi-Fi?

-Plain-English explainer for the phone book of the internet — what DNS does, why "Wi-Fi connected, no internet" is often a DNS problem, and the 2026 encrypted-DNS landscape that quietly changed what your ISP can see.
+Plain-English DNS explainer: what it does, why "Wi-Fi connected, no internet" is usually a DNS problem, and how encrypted DNS changes what your ISP sees.

 Read explainer